nlmaca/Wowza_Installers/README.md

 Port 6790-9999  : UDP incoming streams
 ```

-# Prerequisites
-* Install a basic Ubuntu 18.04 or CentOS 7.6 server with OpenSSH support installed.
-* Make sure you have your network set and run ssh on the port you want.

 # Installation
-* Get a developer license : https://www.wowza.com/media-server/developers/license
 * Login via ssh to your server.
 * Download the (raw) installer script of your choice to your server: wget
 * make the file executable: chmod +x installer_script